kealanheena/boris-bikes/README.md

 #### To Start

-- Run "ruby  boris-bikes.rb" file in terminal.
+- Run irb and require "./lib/dockingstation.rb" "./lib/van.rb" and "./lib/garage.rb" files in terminal.

 ## Running the tests